 - Permissions Required: Full hiring privileges on all teams

 The number of API requests that can be made to specific resources is limited.
-We recommend the Upwork Business or Enterprise plans for use with the Upwork Microapps.
+We recommend Upwork Enterprise plans for use with the Upwork Microapps.

 Enable APIs and create a service account

 Upwork APIs are enabled by default through web services for paid accounts.